Recognition of same-sex unions in Israel: Utah online marriages

-As a result of the COVID-19 pandemic, couples unable to legally marry in Israel could not travel overseas to marry because of restrictions on international travel.
+As a result of the COVID-19 pandemic, couples unable to legally marry in Israel could not travel overseas to marry due to restrictions on international travel.
 Around 500 couples decided to marry through an online civil marriage service established by the U.S. state of Utah.
 The marriage is officiated by Zoom and for an additional fee the couple can obtain an apostille validation stamp for the marriage license provided by Utah state authorities.
 In June 2021, the Population and Immigration Authority of the Interior Ministry, led by Minister Ayelet Shaked, who is opposed to civil marriage, announced it would not register the marriages, arguing that the weddings were performed in Israel, where there is no provision for civil marriage.
 Attorney Vlad Finkelshtein rejected this claim, telling The Jerusalem Post that "every aspect of the wedding was performed in Utah, the office of the marriage registrar was in Utah, and that the computer and the IP address from which the ceremony was broadcast were in Utah".
 The Interior Ministry instructed to freeze the procedure after three marriages were recognized by the Population Authority, prompting dozens of couples to seek legal action.

 Judge Efrat Fink of the Central District Court in Lod ruled on 7 July 2022 that the Interior Ministry must recognize all the online marriages.
-MK Yorai Lahav-Hertzano welcomed the ruling, saying that it "is important and just, and it simply states the obvious – a couple who marries abroad (even via Zoom) must be recognized in Israel.
+MK Yorai Lahav-Hertzanu welcomed the ruling, saying that it "is important and just, and it simply states the obvious – a couple who marries abroad (even via Zoom) must be recognized in Israel.
 I urge the state not to appeal this ruling."
 Rabbi Aaron Leibowitz said, "It is unthinkable to me that a country can allow any of its citizens to become dependent on a foreign entity for such a basic need and right as marriage.
 This is discriminatory, and causes tremendous pain and alienation, not to mention considerable expense.
 The rabbinate's position portrays a religion obsessed with controlling others even in the most personal of ways."
 MK Avi Maoz of the extremist Noam party, known for his violent anti-LGBT beliefs and opposing women serving in the Israel Defense Forces, said that the ruling was "ignoring policy that has been in effect for decades.
 It's unthinkable that judges in Israel undermine the Jewish state and carry out a quiet coup to make Israel a people's state.
 God willing, this will be rectified soon."
 Aryeh Deri urged Attorney General Gali Baharav-Miara to intervene and seek a stay of the ruling.
-The decision means that couples need not leave Israel to marry any longer; they may be wed using the Utah online marriage service and then register their marriage with the state, allowing them to apply for government benefits offered to married couples.
+The decision means that couples need not leave Israel to marry any longer; they may be wed in Israel using the online marriage service and then register their marriage with the state, allowing them to apply for government benefits offered to married couples.
 The decision was upheld by the Supreme Court on 7 March 2023.

 Statistics

-In 2018, more than 400 same-sex couples registered their foreign weddings in Israel.